vercel/now-builders/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue or [spectrum](https://spectrum.chat/zeit) with the owners of this repository before submitting a Pull Request.

-Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.
+Please read our [code of conduct](CODE_OF_CONDUCT.md) and follow it in all your interactions with the project.

 ## Local setup